hughmancoder/aig-package/documentation/NOTES.md

 Literal 6: Node 3, normal
 Literal 7: Node 3, inverted

 ### Canonical Literal

-- A canonical literal is the even version of a literal, which is used to represent the node ID without the inversion bit.
+- A canonical literal is the even version of a literal, which is used to represent the without the inversion bit.
 - This allows us to group nodes that are logically equivalent.
 It can be thought of as a group id for the node.
 - We use when  we look up or store groups in a map e.g: unordered_map<Lit,AigNode>